LuauDev/LuauAPI/README.md

 - **Script Support**: Executes most scripts, including Lua Armor scripts.
 - **Efficient Virtual Filesystem**: Extremely fast and syncs with external files.
 - **Performance**: No in-game performance impact and minimal CPU usage.
-- **Custom Functions**: Includes functions like `HttpSpy`, getting the real address of an instance, and setting/getting globals across clients.
+- **Custom Functions**: Includes functions like HttpSpy, getting the real address of an instance, and setting/getting globals across clients.

 ### HttpGet Interference
 The current method of adding **HttpGet** to `game` may interfere with some scripts, such as [**dex**](https://raw.githubusercontent.com/infyiff/backup/main/dex.lua).
 To execute dex, run the following script: